AdamPaternostro/Training-Azure-DevOps/README.md

    ```
 6. Save and then Queue

-Verify that the website is working
+Verify that the website is working.
+If you get done the training early, then enhance this with QA and Prod stages.
+Review the Dockerfile.
+Note that it is totally self contained.
+If you use Docker, some customers bulid/compile their code within their Docker.
+They

 ### Notes
 - You have to create your ACR before building/pushing our Docker image.
 This is why the ACR ARM template is in the Build pipeline.
 I consider this a "build" resource which is why it is created here.
 Typically, I place all my ARM templates in my Release pipeline.